 - Press the tuna into the seasoning or dust the top and bottom of the tuna with the mixture.

-- Heat a tablespoon of butter or oil in a medium-high skillet.
+- Heat butter or oil in a large skillet over high heat.